-It’s Spring, and I’ve been on a bit of an outdoor camera kick.
-In this review, I’m taking a look at the Blink XT2, the latest indoor/ outdoor camera from Blink.
-Previously, I’ve reviewed the Blink XT as well as the Blink Indoor camera, so I’m hoping to be even more impressed by the XT2.
-But will it measure up to our Necessary Features Test in our Blink XT2 Review?
+It’s spring, and we’ve been on a bit of an outdoor camera kick.
+In this review, we looked at the Blink XT2, the latest indoor/outdoor camera from Blink.
+Previously, we reviewed the Blink XT as well as the Blink Indoor camera, so we hoped the XT2 would prove even more impressive.
+Did it measure up to our expectations?
+Read on to find out.

-Reading about the Blink XT2 is sending chills down my spine.
-It’s promising me a lot of things I look for in a security camera, like:
+Reading about the Blink XT2 sent chills down our spines.
+It promised a lot of features we look for in a security camera, such as:

-- 1080p HD video: This isn’t super surprising, as its in the current industry standard
+- 1080p HD video: This wasn’t super surprising, as it’s the current industry standard.

-- Amazon Alexa integration: I’m happy that the Blink XT2 works with Alexa, although I wish it also had a Google Assistant integration
+- Amazon Alexa integration: We were happy that the Blink XT2 worked with Alexa, but we wish it also had a Google Assistant integration.

-Another thing to keep in mind is the camera’s weather-resistance.
-With an IP rating of 65, it is completely protected against all solids and will even withstand water jets.
-As long as you don’t blast it with more powerful water jets or immerse it in water, this thing can withstand all the elements, which is exactly what you want in an outdoor camera.
+We found many of the Blink XT2’s features outstanding.
+Of course, one of the Blink XT2’s main draws was its astounding two-year battery life.
+This was twice as long as the battery life of its predecessor, the Blink XT.
+Another thing we considered was the camera’s weather-resistance.
+With an IP rating of 65, it was completely protected against all solids and could even withstand water jets.
+As long as we didn’t blast it with even more powerful water jets or immerse it in water, the BlinkXT2 withstood all the elements, which is exactly what we want in an outdoor camera.

-All in all, I’m satisfied with the Blink XT2’s design, and I’m excited to see if its features match up.
+All in all, we were satisfied with the Blink XT2’s design and excited to see if its features match up.

-Now it’s time for the most important part of any camera review— the Necessary Features Test.
-Here, I’m going to be talking technical specifications along with my own personal experience of the Blink XT2 in regards to video, night vision, audio, storage, smart platform integration, artificial intelligence, convenience, and overall value.
-If you’re looking for the meat of the review, then you’ve come to the right place.
+Next, it was time for the most important part of any camera review— the Necessary Features Test.
+We tested and discussed technical specifications of the Blink XT2 in regards to video, night vision, audio, storage, smart platform integration, artificial intelligence, convenience, and overall value.

-Of course, the Blink XT2 has 1080p HD video, the industry standard, which will make for some clear vision.
-It’s field of view is a bit narrow, however, at 110 degrees.
-I prefer my fields of view to be at least 120 degrees, so this isn’t a huge dealbreaker— you just won’t get as much coverage as possible.
-And while you can zoom in digitally, there’s no way to zoom in optically.
+Of course, the Blink XT2 had 1080p HD video, the industry standard, which made for mostly clear vision.
+Its field of view was a bit narrow, however, at 110 degrees.
+While we prefer our fields of view be at least 120 degrees, this wasn’t a huge dealbreaker.
+And although we could zoom in digitally, there was no way to zoom in optically.
 Half marks for video!

-The Blink XT2 has pretty clear night vision stemming from infrared LED lights, which I prefer over color night vision from a bright white light because they’re less conspicuous.
-However, I will note that when the camera is recording, a blue indicator light turns on, making it obvious there’s a camera.
-Despite this, I’m going to give the Blink XT2 full marks for its beautiful night vision display.
+The Blink XT2 had pretty clear night vision thanks to its infrared LED lights, which we preferred over color night vision because they were less conspicuous.
+However, we will note that when the camera was recording, a blue indicator light turned on, making it obvious there was a camera.
+Despite this, we gave the Blink XT2 full marks for its beautiful night vision display.

-One major factor that differentiates the Blink XT2 from its predecessor is its two-way audio.
-Using two-way audio, you’ll be able to speak to whomever you’re recording using the Blink Home app.
-This can come in handy if you simply want to speak with someone remotely, or if you want to scare away intruders.
-I’m not kidding about that last part— it’s been done successfully on many occasions.
-I mean, imagine how freaked out you’d be if you were robbing someone and a voice starting yelling at you to get out of their house!
+One major factor that differentiated the Blink XT2 from its predecessor was its two-way audio.
+Using two-way audio, we were able to speak to whoever we were recording using the Blink Home app.
+This came come in handy if we simply wanted to speak with someone remotely or scare away intruders.
+We’re not kidding about that last part.
+Us yelling through our Blink XT2 even deterred a potential thief once while we weren’t even home.
 Full marks for audio.

 Smart Platform Integration

-If you’re already in the Amazon smart home ecosystem, you’re in luck— the Blink XT2 integrates with Amazon Alexa, enabling voice commands.
-However, it’s not a great choice if you wanted a camera to fit in with your Google, Apple, or Microsoft ecosystem.
-Still, I’ll give the Blink XT2 full marks for its smart platform integration.
+We were lucky to already have the Amazon smart home ecosystem, which integrated the Blink XT2 with Amazon Alexa, enabling voice commands.
+While it worked as part of our smart home, it didn’t seem like a great choice for anyone with a Google, Apple, or Microsoft ecosystem.
+Still, we gave the Blink XT2 full marks for its smart platform integration.

-The most advanced security cameras don’t just notify you when the camera detects motion.
+The most advanced security cameras don’t just notify us when the camera detects motion.
 They take it a step further with person detection and, for the most sophisticated cameras, facial recognition.
-That way you’ll receive specific and smart notifications only when it matters (i.e, not when your camera detects movement from your dog, a car outside or the trees blowing in the breeze).
-Unfortunately, the Blink XT2 doesn’t have person detection or facial recognition, so I’m going to have to give it no marks for this category.
+That way we receive specific and smart notifications only when it matters (i.e, not when your camera detects movement from your dog, a car outside or the trees blowing in the breeze).
+Unfortunately, the Blink XT2 did not have person detection or facial recognition, so we gave it no marks for this category.

-The Blink XT2 must be used with the sync module, which will start your installation process.
-Just plug in the module and add it to Wi-Fi using the Blink Home app (more on this later).
-Then, put two AA batteries in them camera itself, sync it with the module and you’re ready to go!
-Like I said, the batteries have a life of two-years, making your life a whole lot easier, plus, you can simply place the camera on any flat surface if you don’t feel like using the swivel mount.
-All in all, I’m giving the Blink XT2 full marks for convenience!
+During our testing, Blink XT2 had to be used with the sync module, which started our installation process.
+We plugged in the module then added it to Wi-Fi using the Blink Home app (more on this later).
+Next, we put two AA batteries in the camera itself, synced it with the module and were ready to go!
+Like we said, the batteries had a life of two-years, making our lives a whole lot easier.
+Plus, if we didn’t feel like using the swivel mount, we could simply place the camera on any flat surface.
+All in all, we gave the Blink XT2 full marks for convenience!

-At only $99.99 for one Blink XT2 or $179.99 for two, this camera is particularly reasonably priced when you consider how durable it is.
-With an IP rating of 65, this camera comes in at about the third of the price of some similar outdoor cameras, making it a great deal overall.
+At only $99.99 for one Blink XT2 or $179.99 for two, this camera was reasonably priced when we considered how durable it was.
+With an IP rating of 65, this camera came in at about a third of the price of some similar outdoor cameras, making it a great deal overall.
 Full marks!

 But wait— we’re not done yet!
-The Blink XT2 has a couple more features I want to talk to you about before we get into the app.
+The Blink XT2 had a couple more features we want to touch on before we get into the app.

-Activity zones allow you to tell the Blink XT2 what areas to focus on specifically and what areas to ignore.
-This is especially useful for an outdoor camera.
-For example, you can have the camera ignore the street and focus only on your property so you can receive only meaningful notifications.
+Activity zones allowed us to tell the Blink XT2 what areas to focus on specifically and what areas to ignore.
+This was especially useful for an outdoor camera.
+For example, we chose to have our camera ignore the street and focus only on our property.
+This way, we only received meaningful notifications.
 Very nice!

 The Blink Home App